bogdanhatisi/john-crickett-challenges/webserver/README.md

 #### Checklist:
 - [x] Modify the server to handle multiple concurrent connections.
 - [x] Implement threading or asynchronous handling for each connection (Go Routines).
-- [ ] Log the thread ID or connection ID for each request to observe concurrency.
+- [x] Log the thread ID or connection ID for each request to observe concurrency (Not working in Go).
-- [ ] Test the server with multiple concurrent requests using curl.
+- [x] Test the server with multiple concurrent requests using curl.

+### Step 4: Securing File Access

+In this step, your goal is to address some of the issues you hopefully thought of at the end of Step 2.
+Currently, our server will open a valid file and stream it back to the client.
+If we’re not careful, clients could provide a path to a file we don’t want to share, such as `/etc/passwd` on a Unix-like system.

+Your task for this part of the challenge is to ensure that whatever request path is provided by the client, you only serve documents that are in the `www` directory or its subdirectories.

+Ideally, your server should allow you to specify the location of the `www` folder on startup.
+Devise some test cases and give it a go!

+Once you’ve done that, congratulations 🎉 you’ve built a basic web server that can serve HTML documents!

+#### Checklist:
+- [ ] Implement path validation to ensure only files within the `www` directory or its subdirectories are served.
+- [ ] Allow the server to specify the location of the `www` folder on startup.
+- [ ] Create test cases to verify that the server correctly restricts access to files outside the `www` directory.
+- [ ] Test the server with valid paths (within `www`) and invalid paths (outside `www`) to confirm correct behavior.